 The Trustee/AMC reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.

 E. WHO MANAGES THE SCHEME?

-The fund is jointly managed by Mr. Umeshkumar Mehta, Mrs. Nirali Bhansali and Mr. Dhawal Dhanani.
+The fund will be jointly managed by Mrs. Nirali Bhansali and Mr. Umeshkumar Mehta and Mr. Dhawal Ghanshyam Dhanani.

 Their details are as follows: